facebookresearch/habitat-lab/habitat_baselines/il/README.md

 **Code:** https://github.com/facebookresearch/EmbodiedQA

 The implementation consists of first independently training the -
+- **EDFE - Encoder Decoder for Feature Extraction** (the encoder from this later used as a feature extractor)
 - **NAV model** (for navigating to the required destination based on question and image input)
 - **VQA model** (for predicting answer based on question and image input)